sharmapn/sharmapn.github.io/about.md

 Before starting at the University of Auckland, I was a lecturer at University of Fiji for two and a half years.
 Prior to that, I was a Postdoctoral Fellow in the Software Engineering Global interAction Lab in the Department of Computer Science at the University of Victoria, Canada.

-I have worked for six years as both a software developer and a business analyst at various public and private sector organisations.
+I have also worked in the industry for six years: both a software developer, database administrator and a business analyst at various public and private sector organisations.
 This includes roles where I worked with backend and frontend technologies.
 I have developed desktop, web and mobile applications using a number of languages.
 I have a good work ethic and I have constantly put my heart into development shown by the number of projects I have completed.

 I obtained my PhD from Otago University in 2021.
 My <a href="./publications/blincoe_thesis.pdf" target="_blank">PhD dissertation</a> focused on methods to facilitate timely and efficient coordination between software developers.